Configuring Virtual Meeting Rooms (VMRs)

 As an alternative to manually configuring your VMRs:

-You can import Virtual Meeting Rooms from directory information contained in a Windows Active Directory LDAP server, or any other LDAP-accessible database.
-For more information, see Provisioning VMRs and devices from Active Directory via LDAP.
+You can import Virtual Meeting Rooms and device aliases from directory information contained in a Windows Active Directory LDAP server, or any other LDAP-accessible database.
+For more information, see Provisioning VMRs, devices and users from Active Directory via LDAP.

 - You can bulk import basic VMR configuration from a CSV file.
-See Bulk import/export of service configuration.
+See Bulk import/export of service configuration data.

 When adding or editing Virtual Meeting Rooms, the options are: